PhoenixAth/Pandas-Projects/README.md

 # Python-Projects
-This is my first pandas project done in jupyter notebook.
+You are free to read or copy the code!
 Any helpful suggestions and/or requests are appreciated.
 Thankyou and have a great day :)